 There were 109 incidents involving retained foreign objects post procedure, with reported incidences of items such as vaginal swabs (31 incidents), wires (24 incidents), swabs (22 incidents), drill bits, surgical needles, and drains being left inside patients.

-Campaigners have been quick to comment on these concerning statistics.
+Campaigners were quick to comment on the concerning statistics.
 Peter Walsh, Chief Executive of Action Against Medical Accidents said: “Never events by definition are perfectly avoidable incidents which often cause serious harm or death.
 The number of them that are being reported remains disturbingly high.”

 Legal support for patients affected by preventable medical errors